devopness/devopness/docs/virtual-hosts/add-virtual-host.md

 {% note %}

 **NOTE**: For virtual hosts of type `Domain name` ("name-based virtual host")` please make sure:

-- a DNS record with the same name of the "name-based virtual host" exists
+- &#45; a DNS record with the same name of the "name-based virtual host" exists
-- the DNS record is pointing to the IP address of the server to which the virtual host was successfully deployed
+- &#45; the DNS record is pointing to the IP address of the server to which the virtual host was successfully deployed

+&nbsp;

 Follow the steps below to configure a DNS record pointing to your server: